FeuchE/pokemon_cli_tool/README.md

 ## 🚧 Error handling

 **1. General API related error handling**
-- **Challenge**: To stop my app crashing when encountering edge cases or network failures.
-For example, if PokéAPI is overloaded, there are API errors, slow responses, or invalid URLs.
+- **Challenge**: To stop my app from crashing when encountering edge cases or network failures.
+For example, if the PokéAPI is overloaded, it may result in API errors, slow responses, or invalid URLs.
-- **Solution**: I added Try/Except error handling to catches network errors and timeouts.
+- **Solution**: I added Try/Except error handling to catch network errors and timeouts.
 I tested blocks of code for errors in the try blocks.
 Then handled errors in the except blocks.

 **2. Network Error Handling**
 - **Challenge**: Connection errors, timeouts, and 404/500 responses.